interclip/interclip/README.md

 ## Domain resolution troubles

 From feedback, we have observed that some ISPs block Interclip's traffic over the [interclip.app](https://interclip.app) domain.
-No idea why, but maybe because of the files hosted by the users?
-If you encounter such trouble please use the alternate domain, [iclip.fufik.eu](https://iclip.fufik.eu), which can also be accessed with HTTP if you plan to use ultra-old browsers with outdated TLS requirements.

-_Note_: I know it's a bad idea to allow the access over HTTP, but if you use this alternate domain it should be a last resort.
-If you encounter any further issues, shoot me an email - [filip@interclip.app](mailto:filip@interclip.app).
+The root cause of the domain block is unclear, but if you encounter resolution issues, please file an issue with relevant details (browser, DNS server).